draxios/bizcoin/README.md

-Bizzycoin
+Bizcoin
 =====================================

 https://bizzycoin.org

-What is Bizzycoin?
+What is Bizcoin?
 ----------------

-Bizzycoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Bizcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 It is based on Litecoin, and uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.